 Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 Not all dictation software is built for attorneys.
 Most general-purpose tools stumble on certiorari, mangle promissory estoppel, and have no idea what to do with voir dire.
-Worse, most of them transmit your audio to cloud servers, creating a privilege problem that no accuracy improvement can fix.
+Most of them also transmit your audio to cloud servers, which turns a productivity decision into a vendor assessment.

 Quick verdict

-- #2 Dragon Legal Anywhere: Best for large Windows firms in the Microsoft ecosystem.
-Cloud-based, ~$45/mo.
+- #2 Dragon Legal Anywhere: best for large Windows firms in the Microsoft ecosystem.
+Deepest vocabulary in the category, cloud-processed, Windows-only, around $45/user/mo.

-- #3 Apple Dictation: Decent free option for light use on Mac.
-Limited legal vocabulary.
+- #3 Apple Dictation: the best free starting point on a Mac.
+On-device, unlimited, no legal vocabulary.

-- #5 Otter.ai: Not recommended for client work.
-Cloud-only, no legal vocabulary, privilege risk.
+- #6 Otter.ai: meeting transcription, not dictation.
+Not recommended for client matter work.

 Quick Comparison Table